-If using the accelerator pedal while ACC is active, the ACC indicator turns blue on the instrument cluster indicating ACC braking will not occur.
+If using the accelerator pedal while ACC is active, the ACC indicator turns blue on the instrument cluster to indicate that automatic braking will not occur.
+See Vehicle Messages ⇒ 113.
 ACC will resume operation when the accelerator pedal is not being pressed.